 Ruby H.N.
 Nguyen, PhD

-My research focuses on maternal, child and family health; the effect of the environment on child development; and domestic and sexual violence within families and communities.
+My research focuses on maternal, child and family health; the effect of the environment on child development; domestic and sexual violence within families and communities; and Asian American health and wellbeing.

 My current work focuses on a cohort study that examines the role of endocrine disrupting chemicals, specifically phthalates, in child development.
-I am also involved in work related to vulvodynia and chronic pain.
+I also research vulvodynia (chronic vulvar pain) and other chronic pain issues, particularly among women.

 Awards and Recognition